chatton/NFARegularExpressionEngine/README.md

 nfa.MatchString("^[abc]","d") // true
 nfa.MatchString("^[1]","1") // false
 ```
 - `_` Any Character: Matches exactly 1 character.
-E.g \d_\d will match 1k8

 ```go
 nfa.MatchString("he_lo","hello") // true
 nfa.MatchString("_1_2_3","a1b2v3") // true
 ```

 - `+` One or More: Causes the regular expression to match one or more occurrences.
-E.g 1+ will match one or more 1s

 ```go
 nfa.MatchString(`\d+`,"1234") // true